Football clubs

 1936 - 1937

-Eldridge & Cruttenden were a long established building firm who formed a team ahead of the 1936-37 season.
-The season was spent competing in Division Two of the Hastings League and home fixtures were played on a pitch located on the Ridge.
+Eldridge & Cruttenden were a long established building firm who formed a team ahead of the 1936–37 season.
+The side competed in Division Two of the Hastings League, with home fixtures played on a pitch located on the Ridge.

 Emmanuel